Canadian Businesses Help ACCES Serve its Communities during the Pandemic

-A Toronto entrepreneur, Nasir Uddin, owns and operates the Royal York Dollar & Discount Store at 409 Royal York Road in Etobicoke.
-When the COVID-19 pandemic first happened, Nasir and his family were determined to serve the community with essential items while keeping prices affordable for those on limited incomes.
+Toronto entrepreneurs, Nasir and Sabia, own and operate the Royal York Dollar & Discount Store at 409 Royal York Road in Etobicoke.
+When the COVID-19 pandemic first happened, Nasir, Sabia and their family were determined to serve the community with essential items while keeping prices affordable for those on limited incomes.
 And, when ACCES needed to purchase Personal Protective Equipment (PPE) for the protection of front-line staff and clients, Royal York Dollar & Discount was a trusted supplier when many of these items where hard to source.
 ACCES is proud to acknowledge this family-owned and operated business for their service to ACCES and to their community!

 Another local business, C&D Group, was in the midst of collaborating with ACCES to rebrand and reconfigure some of our offices.
 To their credit, C&D were able to help ACCES pivot at the beginning of the pandemic and take into account the safety of our physical spaces for when our workforce would eventually return.
 C&D Group helped us develop our physical environments both safely and on-brand; they are to be commended for their flexible, conscientious and collaborative work with ACCES during the pandemic.

 Mormark Print Productions has been serving Toronto since 1987.
 They, too, have helped ACCES pivot during the pandemic by providing additional services outside of their main line of business.
 ACCES obtained face shields, warning labels and door decals to prepare our offices for our staff to return to work.